juniorsundarCasual/TGT/vault/volume-4.chapter-228.md

 The Emperor brought his heel down on Yor's right knee, shattering it and staggering his balance.
 He then twisted and raised his leg above Yor, bringing it down toe first as a pointed hammer towards Yor's head.
 Like a comet, a trail of superheated gas followed the immolated foot's trajectory, only to face a final and desperate opposition from Yor's four arms blocking its motion.
 The Emperor started to push all of his power towards the attack forcing it downwards in an attempt to crush through Yor's defence and obliterate him completely.

-"You cannot defeat me!"
+"You cannot defeat us!"
 The Emperor declared mockingly as an audible crack emanated following the destruction of one of Yor's wooden hands.
 The immolated foot was now right in front of Yor's eyes, who was now on his last knee, boiling the skin of his face at a visible rate.

 Contrary to his expectations, Yor revealed a proud smirk and said, "My goal was never to defeat you!"